ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

  * Rows
  * Columns

 information from the DICOM header.
 This has placed each image plane in the machine or magnet coordinate system.
+In the images we are using you will see lines across the image picture, this comes from the saturated MR signals so that we can track myocardial motion.
+In the images that we see we have straight saturated bands indicating that these are the reference images.

 From the view toolbox on the left-hand side we can show the image planes and from the file for box we can load and save our progress.
 The done button is also in the file toolbox for when we are finished segmenting.